 Dani Andia graduated with a BA in Computer Science from the University of Deusto in 2005.
 During his college years he developed several projects focusing on video games and real-time simulation.
 After that he joined the Xerox Corporation team (Dublin based), where he worked as a software developer before moving to Barcelona.
 His eagerness to expand his knowledge led him to pursue a master’s degree in video game design and programming at the Pompeu Fabra University, where he started to create his first professional video games with developers from Sony, Ubisoft, and Nintendo.

-Garai graduated from DigiPen Institute of Technology’s Redmond, Washington campus as the winner of the “Student of the Year” award, among other honors.
-Hungry to expand his training, he is currently working towards a Masters in European Project Management at the University of Basque Country.
+Josu Garai graduated with a BS in Computer Science in Real-Time Interactive Simulation and a minor in mathematics from DigiPen Institute of Technology’s Redmond, Washington campus.
+He is also recognized as the winner of the “Student of the Year” award.
+Currently, he is working towards a Masters in European Project Management at the University of Basque Country.